Christie's launches online auctions with wine sale

-The online auctions, beginning with the sale of rare and fine wines, follow the successful online component of The Collection of Elizabeth Taylor, which totalled $9.5 million and an online charity auction of Hermes handbags that fetched $229,000.
+The online auctions, beginning with the sale of rare and fine wines, follow the successful online component of The Collection of Elizabeth Taylor, which totaled $9.5 million and an online charity auction of Hermes handbags that fetched $229,000.

 "The success of these two pilots demonstrates our clients around the world are eagerly embracing online-only sales as a regular addition to Christie's calendar of traditional live auctions," Steven P. Murphy, chief executive officer, Christie's International, said in a statement.